ali-ghorbani-k/Credit-Risk-Management/README.md

     4. __installments_payments__ : This table includes repayment history for the previously disbursed credits related to the loans in Home Credit database.

 Description of all the columns will be found in HomeCredit_columns_description.csv which is available in the provided link.
-The following Entity Relation Diagram (ERD) shows how the data is related:
+The following Entity Relation Diagram (ERD) shows how different tables are related:

 ![ERD](images/ERD.png)